OnyiChi/Data-Science-Project/machine_learning/classification/README.md

 ## Introduction

-Understanding breast cancer trends and factors influencing its occurrence and outcomes is crucial for healthcare professionals and policymakers.
-This project utilizes data analysis techniques to investigate patterns in breast cancer incidence, risk factors, and survival rates.
+Breast cancer is a significant health concern worldwide.
+Early detection and classification of breast cancer tumors are crucial for effective treatment.
+In this report, we explore the classification of breast cancer using logistic regression.
+Logistic regression is a powerful statistical technique commonly used for binary classification tasks.

 ## Dataset

-The dataset used in this project is `Breast_Cancer_Data.csv`, which includes the following columns:
+The dataset used in this project is the Breast Cancer Wisconsin (Diagnostic) dataset from scikit-learn's built-in datasets.
+This dataset contains 569 instances and 30 features extracted from breast mass images, along with the corresponding binary labels indicating malignant or benign tumors.
+The dataset includes the following columns:

 - ID: Unique identifier for each patient.
 - Diagnosis: Indicates whether the tumor is malignant (M) or benign (B).
 - Other features: Attributes describing characteristics of the tumor, such as radius, texture, perimeter, area, smoothness, compactness, concavity, concave points, symmetry, and fractal dimension.
--

 ## Dependencies